odoo/documentation/legal/terms/enterprise.rst

 +++++

-For the duration of this Agreement, the Customer may open an unlimited number of support tickets free of charge, exclusively for questions regarding Bugs (see ref:`bugfix`) or guidance with respect to the use of the standard features of the Software and Services (functionalities, intended use, configuration, troubleshooting).
+For the duration of this Agreement, the Customer may open an unlimited number of support tickets free of charge, exclusively for questions regarding Bugs (see :ref:`bugfix`) or guidance with respect to the use of the standard features of the Software and Services (functionalities, intended use, configuration, troubleshooting).